denisecase/datafun-central/content/languages/python/fundamentals.md

 - comprehensions (concise and very impressive/useful)
 - regular expressions
 - sorting (faker is pretty useful, too)
 - type-hinting - easy and recommended!
 No more wondering if x is a string or an int - make it so!
-This is pretty new and would be a valuable skill.
+This is pretty new and valuable skill.
 It looks a lot like [Swift](https://docs.swift.org/swift-book/LanguageGuide/Functions.html).